 Anyone else could have been at risk on the ship, too, as working around asbestos, especially in confined areas with little ventilation, can easily lead to fiber release and inhalation that can lead to later illnesses like lung cancer, asbestosis, and mesothelioma.
 These are all diseases that are ultimately terminal.

 Documented cases with the Veterans Administration (VA) demonstrate the exposure that veterans on the Hull experienced and that this exposure led to later illnesses.
-In one example, a veteran filed a claim after serving in the navy for 20 years, including on the Hull.
+In one example, a veteran filed a claim after serving in the Navy for twenty years, including on the Hull.
 The VA determined that his pulmonary fibrosis, a disease that led to his death, was caused by asbestos exposure during service.

 Another veteran was determined to have developed chronic obstructive pulmonary disorder, partly due to exposure to asbestos on the Hull and other Navy ships.
-He worked in engine rooms, in machinery rooms, with refrigerating and air conditioning, and participated in firefighting, all activities that increased his risk of being exposed to asbestos.
+He worked in engine rooms, machinery rooms, refrigerating and air conditioning, and participated in firefighting, all activities that increased his risk of being exposed to asbestos.

 If you served on the Hull or any other Navy ship and developed a respiratory illness attributed to asbestos exposure, you may have a right to receive compensation through the VA.
 There is a claims process, but it can be confusing.
 You can rely on a mesothelioma lawyer to help you make it through the process and get the support you need for your illness.Get Your FREE Mesothelioma Packet